 Eclipse Wall Capping – Wind Test

-Stormguard Rainwater, a leading manufacturer of aluminium rainwater systems, wall capping and profiles, has proved their Eclipse wall capping system can easily withstand UK wind speeds.
+Stormguard Rainwater, a leading manufacturer of aluminium rainwater systems, wall cappings and profiles, has proven their Eclipse wall capping system can easily withstand UK wind speeds.

 Independent testing, as carried out by BRE*, as part of Stormguard’s ongoing product development, ensures both architects and installers can specify and fit our wall capping systems with complete confidence.